cncf/gitdm.archive/README.md

 - Analyses of kubernetes/kubernetes (main repo) are in this format: `report/all_{key}_top.csv`, import them to the 2nd sheet
 - Big summaries like all developers etc are in `./repos/combined.txt`, for the main k8s repo: `kubernetes/all_time/first_run_numstat.txt`
 - Top developer stats are here: `stats/all_key.csv` (for all repos), `stats/kubernetes_key.csv` (for the main repo) and `stats/v1.x_key.csv` per versions.
-- Import those to the last 3 sheets in data set
+- Import those to the last 3 sheets in the data set
-- Per verion data: `report/v1.x_v1.y_key_top.csv`, key: changesets, lines, developers, import to data sheet for all versions: 7 x 3 = 21 imports
+- Per verion data: `report/v1.x_v1.y_key_top.csv`, key: changesets, lines, developers, import to the datasheet for all versions: 7 x 3 = 21 imports

-Affiliations of some developers are uncertain despite best effort.
+Affiliations of some developers are uncertain despite the best effort.
 These developers are listed in `uncertain.csv` file.

-## GitHub users can be pulled using Octokit GiHub API.
+## GitHub users can be pulled using Octokit GitHub API.

 To do this, call: `ruby ghusers.rb` or `./ghusers.sh`

 Required are:
 - Standard GitHub OAuth token: https://github.com/settings/tokens --> Personal access tokens, put it in `/etc/github/oauth` file.
-- A GitHub Application to increase rate limit from 60 to 5000 (60 is not enough to process kubernetes, 5000 is enough).
+- A GitHub Application to increase the rate limit from 60 to 5000 (60 is not enough to process kubernetes, 5000 is enough).
 - See: https://github.com/settings/ --> OAuth application, put your client_id and client_secret in `/ect/github/client_id`, `/etc/github/client_secret` files.
 - This tool will cache all GitHub calls (save them as JSON files in `./ghusers/`)
 - Final JSON will be saved in `./github_users.json` (subsequent calls will use data from this file, so to reset cache, just remove this file and all files from `ghusers/` directory
 - To generate the actual mapping, manually process this JSON (and do some mapping of company names - GitHub users sometimes put strange values there)
-- I've done that by iteratively using a new tool: `import_from_github_users.sh`, `import_from_github_users.rb` with a mapping file (that tries to map a GiHub user company name into something more accurate): `company-names-mapping`
+- I've done that by iteratively using a new tool: `import_from_github_users.sh`, `import_from_github_users.rb` with a mapping file (that tries to map a GitHub  user company name into something more accurate): `company-names-mapping`

 ## Tools to help find unknown affiliations
 To enhance this json with pre-existing affiliations, call: `./enchance_json.sh`

-- To generate JSON with some filtered data (like all unknown devs with location or LinkedIn profile link or just a blog entry) call: `./lookup_json.sh` (see script for details, also lookup_json.rb have a lot of comments on how to use it).
+- To generate JSON with some filtered data (like all unknown devs with location or LinkedIn profile link or just a blog entry) call: `./lookup_json.sh` (see the script for details, also lookup_json.rb have a lot of comments on how to use it).

 - To generate a progress report (report about how many Not Found, Unknowns, and Independent devs are defined in our affiliation, call: `./progress_report.sh`).

 - To generate aliases for emails that are already known (are using the same GitHub user name) try `./aliaser.sh`, the output is `aliaser.txt` that can be analyzed and manually added to `cncf-config/aliases` if needed.

-- To generate a correlations map for company name (to avoid mapping typos etc) run `./correlations.sh` script.
-Result is in `correlations.txt` file that can be used to update `cncf-config/email-map` with corrected employer names.
+- To generate a correlations map for company name (to avoid mapping typos etc) run `./correlations.sh` script.The result is in `correlations.txt` file that can be used to update `cncf-config/email-map` with corrected employer names.

-- To generate per-files/directories statistics, use: `./per_dirs.sh`, this is a part of a standard workflow, results are in csv files in `per_dirs` directory
+- To generate per-files/directories statistics, use: `./per_dirs.sh`, this is a part of a standard workflow, results are in csv files in the `per_dirs` directory

 - To generate affiliation files (`developers_affiliations.txt`, `company_developers.txt`), use `./gen_aff_files.sh`